PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/initialisation.md

 {term}`Initialisation` is the setting of the intial value of a variable for the first time (at the time of {term}`construction`).

-Definiton is therefore decalaration plus initialisation.
+{term}`Definiton` is therefore {term}`decalaration` combined with initialisation.

-Initialisation is different from assignment because there is no previous value involved and initialization is done by {term}`constructors`.
+Initialisation is different from assignment - the object has no previous value AND initialization is done by a {term}`constructor`.

 Best practice is to always initialise your variables – the benefits include preventing you from accidentally tyring to use a variable that has been declared, but not defined.